orientechnologies/orientdb-docs/src/security/Security-Symmetric-Key-Authentication.md

 One of the required JSON properties is 'transform', which indicates the cipher transformation.
 If 'transform' is not specified as part of the JSON document, the global property, `client.ci.ciphertransform` can be set in `ORIENTDB_SETTINGS` instead.

 Another property that can be set is the key's algorithm type, set by specifying 'algorithm' in the JSON document.
-If 'algorithm' is not specified then the algorith is determined from the cipher transformation.
+If 'algorithm' is not specified then the algorithm is determined from the cipher transformation.
 The key's algorithm can also be set as part of the `ORIENTDB_SETTINGS` using the global property `client.ci.keyalgorithm`.

 Example:
 ```